tidepool-org/datica-policies-jamdocs/docs/policies.md

 * Clear-text passwords, passphrases, PINs, security and access codes
 * Information and data elements governed by State-specific privacy laws

-This may also include data that is not related to a customer and is, instead, Datica’s sole responsibility.
+This may also include data that is not related to a customer and is, instead, Tidepool’s sole responsibility.

 Under no circumstances can Tier 1 (Protected) data be stored outside protected environments.
 When at rest, Tier 1 (Protected) data must be encrypted and, when transmitted across untrusted networks (including inter-system communication in cloud environments.
-Essentially, all networks that are not located inside a Datica-owned facility are considered untrusted), the transmission must be encrypted.
-Datica makes it a matter of policy to not access customer protected data stores unless explicitly allowed by the customer and only after support request, notification is made to the customer that such access is necessary, or to restore system functionality.
+Essentially, all networks that are not located inside a Tidepool-owned facility are considered untrusted), the transmission must be encrypted.
+Tidepool makes it a matter of policy to not access customer protected data stores unless explicitly allowed by the customer and only after support request, notification is made to the customer that such access is necessary, or to restore system functionality.

 Under no circumstances can Tier 1 (Protected) information be used in non-production environments.

 Access to Tier 1 (Protected) data is limited only to those with a business need.
 Access must be authenticated using two-factor authentication mechanisms.
-The information in this category must not be stored on any mobile computing device or physical storage device such as a laptop, smartphone, PDA, USB drive, flash drive, or any mobile media, regardless of whether the device is owned by Datica, is personally owned, or owned by any other external party or persons.
+The information in this category must not be stored on any mobile computing device or physical storage device such as a laptop, smartphone, PDA, USB drive, flash drive, or any mobile media, regardless of whether the device is owned by Tidepool, is personally owned, or owned by any other external party or persons.

 See the System Security Policy, Data Integrity Policy and Encryption Standard for detailed enumeration of the controls necessary to protect Tier 1 (Protected) data at rest and in transit.

 **Tier 2 - Confidential**

-Tier 2 contains restricted information that is required to be maintained in a highly confidential manner as directed by Datica’s Privacy Officer, applicable law or regulation, contractual obligation, or subject to any applicable legal privilege or protection.
+Tier 2 contains restricted information that is required to be maintained in a highly confidential manner as directed by Tidepool’s Privacy Officer, applicable law or regulation, contractual obligation, or subject to any applicable legal privilege or protection.
 Examples include, but are not limited to:

 * Business critical intellectual property, proprietary data, and/or trade secrets
 * Application source code